 The first option is to approach your boss about adopting online tech and adding the ability to work from home to your job description.
 Of course, with this option you need to present it in such a way that it focuses on the positive impact it will have on the business.
 You can start out with the following facts about allowing employees to work from home.

-- It can save money (allowing employees to work from home is saving some business up to $10,000 per employee per year)
+- Can save money (allowing employees to work from home is saving some business up to $10,000 per employee per year)

-- It allows companies a larger, talented pool of options when looking to add additional employees because the business is not tied to a certain location
+- Allows companies a larger, talented pool of options when looking to add additional employees because the business is not tied to a certain location

-- It results in happier employees and superior long-term business performance
+- Results in happier employees and superior long-term business performance

 - Share some of the names on this Top 100 List of businesses that offer work from home jobs.